 All other e-therapy policies are shared with you via the Remote Services Consent Form, which you can download here.

-Ayan Mukherjee is a Toronto-based, Registered Psychotherapist (Q), specializing in workplace mental health, trauma recovery and men’s personal growth.
-Contact him to book a free 30-min phone consultation - Click Here
+Ayan Mukherjee is a Toronto-based, Registered Psychotherapist (Q), specializing in anxiety, low self-esteem, men's issues, PTSD and EMDR Therapy.
+Contact him to book a free phone consultation -

 Downtown Toronto - All of You Wellness Centre (Near Wellesley station)